deficollective/defiscan/src/content/protocols/venus-protocol.md

 **AccessControlManager:**
 - Grants specific permissions to timelocks and multisigs
-- Can be updated only by `admin` (Normal Timelock)
+- Can be updated only by Normal Timelock

 ## Security Council

 The Venus Protocol has deployed three Gnosis Safe contracts, which are currently 3/6 multisigs.
 None of these contracts currently adhere to the minimum requirements for a security council.
-The multisig contracts serve the purpose of executing functionalities in the case of an emergency, in which it would not be feasible to wait for a proposal to pass and the timelock delay.
-The granted access rights can be assigned or revoked by the governance structure.
+The _Multisig_ contracts serve the purpose of executing functionalities in the case of an emergency, in which it would not be feasible to wait for a proposal to pass and the timelock delay.
+The granted access rights can be assigned or revoked by the _Governance Structure_.
-The multisigs can be given access rights to specific functions by the protocol governance through the `accessControlManager` contract.
+The _Multisigs_ can be given access rights to specific functions by the protocol _Governance_ through the `accessControlManager` contract.

 | Name          | Account                                     | Type     | ≥ 7 signers | ≥ 51% threshold | ≥ 50% non-insider | Signers public |
 | ------------- | ------------------------------------------- | -------- | ----------- | --------------- | ----------------- | -------------- |